-Order forms: Collect the information you need from customers by creating an order form with the necessary fields, such as this one, which allows customers to receive a project quote from this company by filling in different types of fields (such as their budget and site specifications).
+Order forms: Collect the information you need from your customers by creating an order form with the necessary fields that they complete before sending the form to you.
+You can find an example of an order form at webdevstudios.com/contact.
+Potential clients who are interested in receiving project quotes are asked to fill in different types of fields (such as their budget and site specifications).

-Surveys: Build a form that asks customers to review your product or services, or provide testimonials for your business.
+Surveys: Ask customers to review your product or services, or provide testimonials for your business.

-The following two plugins to highly recommended, if you need to create a form for a website: Contact Form 7 (available on the Plugin Directory page) and Gravity Forms (a commercial plugin).
+These two plugins are great options for creating forms: Contact Form 7 (available on the Plugin Directory page) and Gravity Forms (a commercial plugin).

 Contact Form 7

-The Contact Form 7 plugin provides a quick and easy way to include a simple e-mail contact form on your site.
-This plugin is freely available from the Plugin Directory page and can be installed from your Dashboard.
-After installing and activating Contact Form on your web site, click Contact to go to an option page where you can build your contact form and get the short code you need:
+The Contact Form 7 plugin provides a quick-and-easy solution to include a simple e-mail contact form on your site.
+This plugin, freely available from the Plugin Directory page, can be installed from the Dashboard.
+To do so:

 [contact-form 1 "Contact form 1"]

-Multiple e-mail routing that allows you to not only have the form results e-mailed to you, but also designate multiple e-mail addresses the form should be delivered to.
+Multiple e-mail routing that allows you to not only have the form results e-mailed to you but also designate multiple e-mail addresses that the form should be delivered to.

 Conditional form fields that allow you to build forms that are intuitive.
 You can show or hide a form field based on the value the user enters in previous fields within the form.

-Form scheduling that’s helpful if you have a form that you want to make available only during a certain, pre-defined time period.
+Form scheduling that’s helpful if you have a form you want to make available only during a certain, predefined period.

 Dashboard management that allows you to view and respond to the results of the form from a designated page within your WordPress Dashboard.

-Easily embed a form within a page (or post) on your web site through the Gravity Forms icon added to the Edit Page, and Edit Post, editors.
+Easily embed a form within a page (or post) on your website by using the Gravity Forms icon that’s added to the Edit Page, and Edit Post, editors.
 Click the icon and choose the form you want to embed, and then WordPress enters the correct short code for the display of the form on your site.

-Integration with MailChimp, a very popular provider for e-newsletters that many businesses and individuals use.
-Gravity Forms makes a MailChimp add-on available to allow your site visitors to easily subscribe to your e-newsletter when they fill out forms on your web site.
+Integration with MailChimp, a popular provider for e-newsletters that many businesses and individuals use.
+Gravity Forms makes a MailChimp add-on available to allow your site visitors to easily subscribe to your e-newsletter when they fill out forms on your website.